JuliaLang/NetworkOptions.jl/README.md

 export JULIA_SSL_NO_VERIFY_HOSTS="**"
 ```
 This configuration causes all domains under `example.com` to always be verified
-for all protocols, including SSL/TLS, while skiping host verifiction for SSL/TLS
+for all protocols, including SSL/TLS, while skipping host verification for SSL/TLS
 connections to all other hosts.